 Whale of a Time at Lambeth Country Show @ Brockwell Park, Norwood Rd., SE24 9BJ

-Find Whale of a Time at Cultivate Participation Marquee (CV1 - View map) in Cultivate Zone Nearest Railway Station: Herne Hill Nearest Underground: Brixton Station
+Find Whale of a Time in the Arts & Culture Zone at the Cultivate Participation Marquee (see AC4 PARTICIPATION - on the "event area map") Nearest Railway Station: Herne Hill Nearest Underground: Brixton Station

 Buses: 68, 196, 322, 468

 After our successful and inspiring workshops at previous years at the Lambeth Country Show, Whale of a Time was once again back for more clay sculpting action.
 Our events aim to engage the local community with today's most pressing environmental issues concerning endangered species, whilst promoting proactive and motivating ways to participate in environmental protection and environmental sustainability for future generations.

 Amy Williams Manager of Arts & Culture Zone at Lambeth Country Show commented, "Whale of a time once again had the Arts & Culture tent packed out with enthusiastic kids and parents creating clay masterpieces and learning about endangered species.
 It's a fantastic workshop that I would recommend to anyone wanting to sneak a bit of education into children's play."

 "It's so great to just make clay together.
 I love it!"

 "I had the whalest of times!", commented Tylly

 "What a brilliant day!
 So many lovely people, amazing creations!
 We all had a whale of a time!", commented Cat

 "This was creative and it was very fun! enjoyed it a lot!", commented Saira